-Meanwhile, two options are also being considered for offsite sewerage conveyance to handle the sewage generated from the Development during the operational phase.
-The two options are (1) construction of a sewerage pipeline to the new San Tin Lok Ma Chau Effluent Polishing Plant and adopting a temporary on-site sewage treatment plant until the San Tin Lok Ma Chau Effluent Polishing Plant is commissioned; and (2) construction of a sewerage pipeline to connect to the existing Nam San Wai Sewage Pumping station for discharge to Yuen Long Sewage Treatment Plant.
-The feasibility of these two options will be determined in the later stage and the potential environmental impacts arise from these two options will be assessed in the updated Environmental Impact Assessment.
+Aside from the latest revise the layout and form of the housing developments in the Application Site, two options are also being considered for offsite sewerage conveyance to handle the sewage generated from the Development during the operational phase.
+The two options are (1) construction of a sewerage pipeline to the new San Tin Lok Ma Chau Effluent Polishing Plant and adopting a temporary on-site sewage treatment plant (STP) until the San Tin Lok Ma Chau Effluent Polishing Plant is commissioned; and (2) construction of a sewerage pipeline to connect to the existing Nam San Wai Sewage Pumping station for discharge to Yuen Long Sewage Treatment Plant.